 Is corporate income double-taxed?

-Rosenthal and Austin, The Dwindling Taxable Share of U.S. Corporate Stock, Tax Notes, May 16, 2016, p.
-923
+Rosenthal, Steven M. and Lydia S. Austin.
+2016.
+“The Dwindling Taxable Share of U.S. Corporate Stock.”
+Tax Notes.
+May 16, 2016, p.
+923-934.

 US Department of the Treasury.
 1992.
 Report of the Treasury on Integration of the Individual and Corporate Tax Systems.
 Washington, DC: US Department of the Treasury.

 White House and the Department of the Treasury.
 2012.
 “The President’s Framework for Business Tax Reform.”
 Washington, DC: White House and the Department of the Treasury.